 - help decide the design principles for the mechanism

-- lead the design of the mechanism, including its function, scope, membership and governance
+- advise government on the design of the mechanism, including its function, scope, membership and governance

 - develop the mechanism’s terms of reference in partnership with government.